clovaai/voxceleb_trainer/README.md

 # VoxCeleb trainer

-This repository contains the framework for training speaker recognition models described in 'In defence of metric learning for speaker recognition.'
+This repository contains the framework for training speaker recognition models described in the paper '_In defence of metric learning for speaker recognition_'.

-### Distributed training

-This branch contains experimental code for distributed training.
-It will be merged into `master` in the future.

-- GPU indices should be set using the command `export CUDA_VISIBLE_DEVICES=0,1,2,3`.

-- Evaluation is not performed between epochs during training.

-- Use `--distributed` flag to enable distributed training.

-- At every epoch, the whole dataset is passed through **each** GPU once.
-Therefore `test_interval` and `max_epochs` must be divided by the number of GPUs for the same number of forward passes as single GPU training.
-For example, `--test_interval 10` using 1 GPU should be equivalent to `--test_interval 2` using 5 GPUs.

-- If you run more than one distributed training session, you need to change the port.

-- The code only works on Linux systems with CUDA 9.2 or later.

-If you have any suggestions for improvement, please raise it as an issue.

 ### Dependencies
 ```